Anto2441/slopify/README.md

 ### Test

-Running `pnpm test` starts the test runner and checks all test files Running `pnpm test:coverage` starts the test runner, checks all test files and print the test coverage.
+Running `pnpm test` starts the test runner and checks all test files Running `pnpm test --coverage` starts the test runner, checks all test files and print the test coverage.

 ## Development